geojeff/kivy-statecharts/README.md

 In a Nutshell
 =============

 The developer draws a statechart -- on a piece of paper is fine, but there are good drawing programs.
 This process is easy enough to start laying out what needs to happen as the app loads, and user interaction begins.
-Each user action envisioned is drawn from states representing user interface elements, more is added to the statechart, as details are considered.
+As each user action is envisioned, it is drawn as a connector between states representing different parts of the user interface.
+More is added to the statechart, as details are realized and considered.

 Once the developer has the hang of the simple coding constructs, it is a straightforward process to write the code corresponding to states and transitions on the statechart.